i05nagai/memorandum/language/english_speaking.md

         * when jesus was scourged by the Roman soldiers he bled like a man
 * relive
     * whenever I smell burning, I relive the final moment of the crash
+* sketchy
+    * not detailed
+        * so far we only have sketchy information about what caused the explosion
+    * not safe
+        * a sketchy guy
+* mind boggling
+    * she was paid the mind boggling sum of ten million dollars for that film
+* the answer to this question is two-fold
+* in lieu of
+    * instead of
+    * The company is allowing workes to recieve cash in lief of vacation time
+* spell
+    * spell out
+        * to explain something in a very clear way with details
+        * The government has so far refused to spell out its plan/policies
+        * What do you mean you don't understand. do I have to spell it out for you?
+    * form words
+        *
+    * result
+    * do instead
+* device
+    * machine
+    * method
+    * bomb
+* devise
+    * to invent a plan, system, object, etc., usually using your intelligence or imagination
+    * He's good at devising language games that you can play with students in class
+    * The cartoon characters Snoopy and Charllie Brown were devised by Charles M.Schulz

 ## clothes